MQ-FOAR705/SophieWallace_POC_Contents/README.md

 The application Photos can be viewed in more detail in the [Mac Photos User Guide](https://support.apple.com/en-au/HT206186)

+* Note: Duplicati is not involved in this installation and test, as its has been demonstrated in an FOAOR705 consultation.
+To use Duplicati, download from the link above and schedule a daily backup on the projects location after tests have been run.

-Duplicati and Github Desktop require user accounts to access these tools.
+* Note: Github Desktop requires a user account to access these tools.
 Sign in or create an account to continue with this POC demonstration.

 # Installation:

 * Ensure you have met the requirements in the section above before proceeding.
-* Download and install Tropy, ExifTool, Duplicati and Github Desktop from the links above.
+* Download and install Tropy, ExifTool and Github Desktop from the links above.
 * Clone this repository to your computer using Github Desktop.
 * It is important that the file Exiftool_Script is in folder ~/Documents/GitHub/SophieWallace_POC_Contents/
-* Create a folder named "Export" in default Mac Photos application.
+* Create an album named "Export" in default Mac Photos application.
 * Move the images from the repository into the newly created "Export" folder in Mac Photos application.
-* Create daily scheduled backup in Duplicati for Tropy project and POC_Contents folder.

 # Testing: